aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/importing-and-exporting-project-data-to-primavera-format/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-ImportExportDataToPrimavera-import-data-from-primavera-mpx-format.java" >}}

 ### **Reading Project UIDs from Primavera XML file**
 A Primavera XML file may contain multiple projects, each having its own UID.
-Aspose.Tasks API provides the capability to read all such UIDs from the project and then load a project using a specific id from the list of UIDs.
+Aspose.Tasks for Java API provides the capability to read all such UIDs from the project and then load a project using a specific id from the list of UIDs.

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-ImportExportDataToPrimavera-read-all-project-uid.java" >}}